darrenmcgill35/milestone-project-3/README.md

 Result - No syntax errors detected :)

+Using a checklist I sourced from a testing [website](https://geteasyqa.com/qa/test-website/) I checked
+1. Documentation
+1. Website functionality
+    * Links testing
+    * Forms testing for all pages
+    * HTML/CSS validation
+1. Usability
+    * Navigation testing
+    * Content testing
+1. UI (User Interface)
+    * Testing with different screen resolutions
+    * Testing the graphical user interface on target devices: smartphones and tablets.
+1. Compatibility (Configuration)
+    * Cross-platform testing
+    * Cross-browser website testing
+    * Database testing
-I sent the heroku link to many people to test of different mobiles tablets and desktops.
+I sent the heroku link to many people to test on different mobiles tablets and desktops.
 All pages, images and forms were responsive with no issues.

 ## *Deployment*

 1. The Website was coded using the Pycharm IDE.